mrlika/udpproxy/README.md

 # udpproxy
-UDP proxy utility like udpxy implemented with asynchronous I/O and SSL/TLS support
+UDP proxy utility like udpxy implemented with asynchronous I/O and SSL/TLS support.

 Better buffer management model, comparing to udpxy, provides more reliable data transfer.
 Single threaded application (like Node.js).
 Can be used as C++ library for easy embedding into applications (Boost.Asio required).